*-Autonomous Envelopes and Conservativity: Double Gluing

 The dual of $(A\o,A\p,A\m,\uA)$ is $(\d {(A\o)}, A\m, A\p, \uA\sigma)$, and for the internal-hom we have

 and

 We leave cotensor products to the reader. \end{proof}

-\begin{eg} Double gluing is usually described only when $\bbot_1=\bbot_2=1$, but our more general version appears implicitly in at least one place.
+\begin{eg} Double gluing is usually described only when $\Bbbk_1=\Bbbk_2=1$, but our more general version appears implicitly in at least one place.
 Specifically, consider \cref{eg:contraction} with $L = \cC(\unit,-)$ and $K = \cC(-,J)$ for some $J$, as in~\cite[\S4.2.2]{hs:glue-orth-ll}.
-Then every object $\Lambda(A) = (LA,KA)$ comes with a pairing $LA\times KA = \cC(\unit,A) \times \cC(A,J) \to \cC(\unit,J)$, which is respected by every morphism in the image of $\Lambda$; thus the codomain of $\Lambda$ lifts to $\chu(\fSet,\bot_2)$ where $\bot_2=\cC(\unit,J)$.
-Now for any $F\subseteq \cC(\unit,J)$ we can take $\psi : \bot_1 = F \into \cC(\unit,J) = \bot_2$, and the resulting $\gl(\Lambda,\psi)$ coincides (modulo a restriction to monomorphisms) with the \emph{slack orthogonality category} of the \emph{focused orthogonality} on $\gl(\Lambda,1)$ determined by $F$ as in~\cite[\S5]{hs:glue-orth-ll}. \end{eg}
+Then every object $\Lambda(A) = (LA,KA)$ comes with a pairing $LA\times KA = \cC(\unit,A) \times \cC(A,J) \to \cC(\unit,J)$, which is respected by every morphism in the image of $\Lambda$; thus the codomain of $\Lambda$ lifts to $\chu(\fSet,\ik_2)$ where $\ik_2=\cC(\unit,J)$.
+Now for any $F\subseteq \cC(\unit,J)$ we can take $\psi : \ik_1 = F \into \cC(\unit,J) = \ik_2$, and the resulting $\gl(\Lambda,\psi)$ coincides (modulo a restriction to monomorphisms) with the \emph{slack orthogonality category} of the \emph{focused orthogonality} on $\gl(\Lambda,1)$ determined by $F$ as in~\cite[\S5]{hs:glue-orth-ll}. \end{eg}

-\section{2-conservativity}
+\section{2-Conservativity}

 Let \cP be a polycategory with \cJ as in \cref{sec:sheaves}, and let $\Phi:\cP\to\cD$ be its universal functor to a \mbox{$\ast$-auto}\-nomous category.
-That is, $\Phi$ is a polycategory functor preserving the tensor and cotensor products in \cJ (up to isomorphism), and such that any polycategory functor $\cP \to \cQ$ that preserves \cJ and where \cQ is $\ast$-autonomous factors essentially uniquely through $\Phi$.
-This ``up to isomorphism'' version is categorically ``correct'', and seems to be necessary since the functor $\Xi$ below does not preserve \cJ strictly.
-The existence of such $\Phi$ follows from 2-categorical algebra~\cite{bkp:2dmonads}.
+That is, $\Phi$ is a polycategory functor preserving the tensor and cotensor products in \cJ (up to isomorphism), and such that any polycategory functor $\cP \to \cQ$ that preserves \cJ and where \cQ is $\ast$-autonomous factors through $\Phi$, uniquely up to unique isomorphism.
+This ``up to isomorphism'' version is categorically ``correct'', and seems necessary since the functor $\Xi$ below does not preserve \cJ strictly.

-\begin{thm} The universal functor $\Phi:\cP\to\cD$ from any $(\cP,\cJ)$ to a \mbox{$\ast$-auto}\-nomous category is fully faithful. \end{thm} \begin{proof} Following Lafont's technique, we will construct the (double) gluing of $\cD$ along the restricted (polycategorical) Yoneda embedding of $\Phi$, and then lift $\Phi$ to a functor $\Xi$ landing in this gluing category that preserves \cJ.
+\begin{thm} The universal $\Phi:\cP\to\cD$ from $(\cP,\cJ)$ to a \mbox{$\ast$-auto}\-nomous category is fully faithful. \end{thm} \begin{proof} Following Lafont's technique, we will construct the (double) gluing of $\cD$ along the restricted (polycategorical) Yoneda embedding of $\Phi$, and then lift $\Phi$ to a functor $\Xi$ landing in this gluing category that preserves \cJ.
 By the universal property of $\cD$, it will follow that this gluing category has a section, a ``logical relations'' functor that assigns in particular to each morphism in \cD a unique morphism in \cP that maps onto it, showing full-faithfulness of $\Phi$.

 For any \cD-module \cU, we write $\cU[\Phi]$ for the \cP-module with $\cU[\Phi](\Gamma;\Delta) = \cU(\Phi(\Gamma);\Phi(\Delta))$.
 This defines a functor $(-)[\Phi]:\mod\cD \to \modp$; and if \cU respects the tensor and cotensor products of \cD, then $\cU[\Phi]$ is a $(\cP,\cJ)$-module since $\Phi$ preserves \cJ.
 Now we let $\Lambda$ be the composite polycategory functor